ayech0x2/flixflex/README.md

 # FlixFlex

 A React Native movie and series discovery app built with Expo, TypeScript, and Firebase.
+The project follows Feature-Driven Development (FDD) pattern for better code organization and maintainability.

 ## Features